-In an unrelated incident, a quarantined Hawaii wedding couple said of their island experience, “It’s like being in prison.”
+In a third incident, a quarantined Hawaii wedding couple said of their island experience, “It’s like being in prison.”
 They came to Hawaii for their honeymoon, and the couple was both fully vaccinated and had obtained negative test results.
 They claimed that the airline told them their tests would exempt them from quarantine, so they boarded and flew off to the islands.
 That’s when the trouble began.
 On arrival, they were told that the test they took was not accepted as it was a rapid antigen test instead of a PCR/NAAT type test.
 The Hawaii-approved pharmacy said that it is up to the customer to determine the correct test.
 In the end, they were miserable here, and unable to do anything to dissuade the state regarding their mandatory quarantine.

-And lastly, in yet another bizarre Hawaii COVID travel story, we learned about a couple who flew to Hawaii to be married recently.
+And lastly, in yet another bizarre Hawaii COVID travel story, we learned about a couple who flew to Hawaii to be married.
 Unfortunately, they also did not have the right test from a Hawaii trusted partner.
 And, as a result, they ended up in quarantine.
 Rather than return to the mainland for testing as these two TikTok women did, this couple chose to remain in quarantine in Hawaii.

 1. The two took a test from a non-Hawaii trusted partner where they live in Raleigh, North Carolina.

 2. They flew first from Raleigh to Atlanta, then onward to Honolulu.
 It appears no one told them there was going to be a very serious problem when they arrived in Hawaii.
 (Important point here, the traveler is entirely responsible for meeting Hawaii entry requirements during COVID).